How do I get a motorcycle license in Arizona?

 - Sturdy, long-legged pants such as jeans.
 You must wear pants made of sturdy fabric to provide protection.
 You may not wear sweats, tights, or similar.

 - Boots or over-the-ankle shoes.
 Your footwear must be adequate to protect your feet, cover your ankles, be free from dangling straps or laces, and provide support and protection.
 You may not wear high heels, platforms, or canvas shoes.

 The class structure depends upon the weather.
-In some cases, the riding course will proceed the classroom course.

 It is important to arrive ON TIME.
 There is a lot to cover in this compact course and stragglers delay the start for everyone.

 - Sign a liability waiver for riding a motorcycle and COVID-19, complete the sign-in sheet, and read and accept the Terms and Conditions.

 - Discussion of risk and basic operation.
 (Since you already completed the pre-course assignment, a lot of this will be reviewed.

 - Mount and dismount the motorcycle you will be riding.